JeremyGillard/JeremyGillard/README.md

 <img src="./banner.png" alt="fields of interest" />

+I'm currently training to become comfortable in the first domain: web development.

 <!--
 **JeremyGillard/JeremyGillard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.